firstcontributions/first-contributions/README.md

 <img align="right" width="300" src="https://firstcontributions.github.io/assets/Readme/copy-to-clipboard.png" alt="copy URL to clipboard" />

-For example:
+Make we sample am like:

 ```
 git clone https://github.com/this-is-you/first-contributions.git
 ```

-where `this-is-you` is your GitHub username. wetin dey happen be say you dey copy all the thing wey dey inside the repo wey you copy to your github now to for your machine.
+Na `this-is-you` be your GitHub username. wetin dey happen be say you dey copy all the thing wey dey inside the repo wey you copy to your github now all dey go your machine.

 ## Create a branch
 Abeg open the directory wey you download the repo(that one be say if you no already dey inside):